audunhalland/audunhalland.github.io/content/blog/testability-reimagining-oop-design-patterns-in-rust.md

 In unit tests, we can provide alternative implementations of the traits depended upon.

-_There is one great disadvantage though, and that is that it's still very verbose._
+_There is one great disadvantage though._ Can you guess it?
+It's the verbosity and all the boilerplate code.
 The final pattern that I present will solve that isssue.
 Yes, it will involve the use of macros!
 And yes, that will be presented in the next post, because this is the end of this one.